 More on the General Lee on Wikipedia

-What's your General Lee worth?
+What's your General Lee worth in 2021?
 Here are some recently sold items.